vadimcn/codelldb/MANUAL.md

 - [Rust Language Support](#rust-language-support)
 - [Workspace Configuration](#workspace-configuration)

-# Starting a Debug Session
+# Starting a New Debug Session

-To start a debug session you will need to create a [launch configuration](https://code.visualstudio.com/Docs/editor/debugging#_launch-configurations) for your program:
+To start a debug session you will need to create a [launch configuration](https://code.visualstudio.com/Docs/editor/debugging#_launch-configurations) for your program.
+The `request` property of the configuration chooses how it will be done:

-## Launching
+## Launching a New Process

-Flow during the launch sequence:
-1. Debug session is created.
-2. The `initCommands` sequence is executed.
-3. Debug target is created using launch configurtion prameters (`program`, `args`, `env`, `cwd`, `stdio`).
-4. Breakpoints are set.
-5. The `preRunCommands` sequence is executed.
-These commands may alter debug target configuration.
-6. Debuggee is launched.
-7. The `postRunCommands` sequence is executed.

-At the end of the debug session `exitCommands` sequence is executed.

 |parameter          |type|req |         |
 |-------------------|----|:--:|---------|